Ask a doctor about a prescription for DERATIN 5 mg LOZENGES

 Children over 6 years old:

-1 lozenge every 4-5 hours, dissolving it slowly in the mouth, up to a maximum of 6 lozenges per day.
+1 lozenge every 4-5 hours, dissolving slowly in the mouth, up to a maximum of 6 lozenges per day.

-Adults and adolescents 12 years old and above:
+Adults and adolescents from 12 years old:

-1 lozenge every 2-3 hours, dissolving it slowly in the mouth, up to a maximum of 8 lozenges per day.
+1 lozenge every 2-3 hours, dissolving slowly in the mouth, up to a maximum of 8 lozenges per day.

 Always use the lowest effective dose.

-If it worsens or if symptoms persist after 2 days of treatment or fever, headache, nausea, or vomiting appear, consult your doctor as soon as possible.
+If it worsens or if symptoms persist after 2 days of treatment or if fever, headache, nausea, or vomiting appear, consult your doctor as soon as possible.

 If you use more Deratin than you should

 Consult your doctor or pharmacist immediately.
 Chlorhexidine intoxication is unlikely due to its poor absorption through the gastrointestinal membrane.
 In case of overdose, it is recommended to take milk, egg white, or gelatin.
-Especially in children, chlorhexidine overdose produces symptoms of alcohol intoxication (slurred speech, drowsiness, or unsteady gait).
+Especially in children, chlorhexidine overdose produces symptoms of alcohol intoxication (slurred speech, drowsiness, or stumbling gait).

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Store below 25 °C.
+Store below 25 ºC.

-Do not use this medication after the expiration date that appears on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the carton after CAD.
+The expiry date is the last day of the month indicated.

-Medicines should not be thrown down the drain or in the trash.
-Dispose of the containers and medicines you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medicines you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicines in the SIGRE collection point at your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

 Composition of Deratin

-Appearance of the product and content of the packaging
+Appearance of the product and package contents

 Ronda de Valdecarrizo, 6 – 28760 Tres Cantos – Madrid (Spain)

-The detailed and updated information on this medication is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS) http://www.aemps.gob.es/
+Detailed and updated information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/